Australian Bureau of Statistics

 3. Could I be selected in a survey every year?

-In an Agricultural Census year (once every 5 years), all in-scope agricultural businesses are sent an Agricultural Census form (the most recent Agricultural Census was run in 2010-11).
+In an Agricultural Census year (once every five years), all in-scope agricultural businesses are sent an Agricultural Census form (the most recent Agricultural Census was run in 2010-11).
 In non-Agricultural Census years, sample surveys are undertaken where large businesses that make a major contribution to production of particular commodities in their region or industry are sent a survey form.
 A stratified random sample of the remaining smaller businesses is then also selected in these survey years.

 4. Why am I included in more than one agricultural/land management practices survey?